Here you will find up-to-date opportunities to work with Research ranging from full-time employment to internship

-Please send a letter of introduction (including previous experience and areas of interest), unofficial university transcript and curriculum vitae as a single PDF file to firstname.lastname@example.org.
+Please send a letter of introduction (including previous experience and areas of interest), curriculum vitae and unofficial university transcript (in this order) as a single PDF file to firstname.lastname@example.org.
 Further, name your attachment as Last_First_CB_Internship.pdf (e.x.: Smith_Clara_CB_Internship.pdf, or Brown_Marcus_CB_Internship.pdf).

 Applications are due February 21, 2015, at 5 p.m.
 EST.

 Selection decisions will be e-mailed to potential interns on March 14th, 2014.

 This eight-week internship is designed to provide interns with an insight into College Board research and development operations in psychometrics.
 Interns will have the opportunity to work closely with psychometricians and gain hands-on working experience with College Board data and projects.

 |For International Students|